Material for a UC Irvine course offered by the Department of Physics Astronomy and developed by David Kirkby.

 time.sleep(0.5) # seconds

 In case your program is saved with a different name, it will not be running.
-To fix this, double click on its name in the Mu editor tab to open a dialog where you can re-save it as
+To fix this, use File > Save As… to open a dialog where you can re-save it as

 code.py